orai-nlp/Elixa/README.md

 EliXa uses internally ixa-pipes as default NLP chain (Other NLP processors are supported so long as the input is in one of the accepted formats [tab|naf-xml]).
 Ixa-pipes require certain resources to be included in the src/main/resources directory before compilation.

-Get the resources from https://github.com/ixa-ehu/ixa-pipe-pos#resources and unpack them in the src/main/resources
+Get the resources from https://github.com/ixa-ehu/ixa-pipe-pos#resources and unpack them in the src/main/resources directory

 ````shell
 cd elixa